oddbird/oddleventy/content/blog/wingingit/winging-it-18.md

  ## What we cover:

-- What are invokers?
-- Why are they needed?
-- Source
-- What are the implications for accessibility?
-- How are you verifying accessibility?
+- Invokers, and why they are needed
-- What’s the plan for existing popover commands?
+- Controlling popovers with invokers
+- Controlling dialog elements with invokers
+- Controlling anything with custom invoker events
-- What are potential future built-in events?
+- Potential future built-in events
-- Is it possible to scope the targets, rather than having unique IDs?
-- Can you send a command to multiple targets with a single click?
+- Polyfilling the Invokers API
 - What is OpenUI?
-What is Igalia?

 ## Demos: